zdereg/A-cute-but/README.md

-# A-cute-but
+# A-cute-robot
-This is a bot he can speek with you,he created with python
+This is a bot he can speek with you,he created with python you can customise it from json file